Lucy Pearman: Television

 In May 2021 the BBC announced a pilot, Please Help, written by and starring Pearman, which aired in July 2021 on BBC Three.
 The show centres on Pearman's character, Milly, a full-time carer who gains super powers.

 In 2022, Pearman appeared in series 2 of The Mind of Herbert Clunkerdunk on BBC 2, reprising her role as Bobby Kindle.
 In September 2022 she starred alongside Kiell Smith-Bynoe and Tim Key in online sitcom, The Train, which she also wrote.
+In December 2022 she performed on Live at the Moth Club on Dave channel.

+In February 2024 Pearman appeared on 8 Out of 10 Cats Does Countdown, for episode 5 of series 25, as the Dictionary Corner guest.

+She was a writer on LOL: Last One Laughing UK in 2025.

 Radio and podcast

 In 2018 she appeared on BBC Radio 4 in series 4 of Tim Key's Late Night Poetry Programme.

-She has appeared in the podcast series Funny from the Fringe, Secret Artists with Annie McGrath and Birthday Girls House Party.
+She has appeared in the podcast series Funny from the Fringe, Secret Artists with Annie McGrath, Birthday Girls House Party and Call Jonathan Pie with Tom Walker.

 Pearman's favourite comedy includes Camping, Brian Gittins and The Royle Family.